-181. The asserted claims do not involve a method of doing business that happens to be implemented on a computer; instead, it involves a method for changing data in a way that will affect the communication system itself, by making it more secure.
+- 179. The asserted claims do not involve a method of doing business that happens to be implemented on a computer; instead, it involves a method for changing data in a way that will affect the communication system itself, by making it more secure.
 The security challenges that the '181 patent is directed at overcoming were new and unique to distributed networks, as confirmed in a recent paper from Accenture Services Pvt.
 Ltd.: "The unprecedented growth of cloud computing has created new security challenges.
-The problem is ever more complex as there is a transition from traditional computing to a service-based computing."41

-182. The '181 patent claims are not directed at a mathematical relationship or formula.
-The '181 patent claims concrete, specific computer systems and methods for cryptographically protecting and managing access to secure data in multi-party communications.
+The problem is ever more complex as there is a transition from traditional computing to a service-based computing."
+53 - 180.
+The '181 patent claims are not directed at a mathematical relationship or formula.
+The '181 patent claims concrete, specific computer systems and methods for cryptographically protecting and managing access to secure data in multi-party communications. - 181.
+'181 patent claims transform data from one form into another that will be recognizable by the intended recipient but secure against decryption by unintended recipients.